circle-dev/minutes/README.md

 # Simple Newtab

-This is a brower extension based on Traversy Media dynamic landing page tutorial which is inspired by moments extension
+This is a browser extension based on Traversy Media dynamic landing page tutorial which is inspired by moments extension

 [Traversy Media Youtube Link](https://www.youtube.com/watch?v=fSTQzlprGLI)